 "Nobody has any idea how disastrous it's going to be.
 Is it going to create more fallowed land?
 Absolutely.
 Is it going to create more groundwater problems?
 Absolutely.
 Another dry year, we don't know what the result is going to be, but it's not going to be good."

-Compared to 2013, corn production is expected to drop 45%, oranges 4%, grapes 9% and wheat 40%.
+California's $44 billion-per-year agriculture business will take an estimated $2.2 billion hit this year due to the cost of water and smaller crops.
+Corn production is expected to drop 45%, oranges 4%, grapes 9% and wheat 40%.
 Acres of cotton planted were down 23% and acres of rice were down 25%.